WVOM-FM: History

+WRKD AM 1450 started broadcasting in 1952 and is now defunct.
+Its broadcast tower (now gone) was located between Route 1 North and the Maine State Ferry terminal and (along with the cement plant in Thomaston) was a high visible shore marker.

+In the 1970s, WTKD (along with WGAN in Portland & WHDH in Boston) broadcast Red Sox Baseball games.

+As AM radio antennas are directional, WRKD's signal was also useful for navigation in fog before we had Radar, LORANS and now GPS.

 A construction permit for an FM station in Howland was granted by the Federal Communications Commission in 1989.
-That permit carried the call sign WPVM, although it was never used on the air.
-In 1992, the construction permit switched to WPRG, which also didn't make it to the air.
+The permit carried the call sign WPVM, which was changed to WPRG in 1992; neither call sign would be used on the air.

 In June 1993, the station signed on as WSNV.
 It aired an adult contemporary format and was owned by Bay Communications, Inc.

 In 1997, the station was acquired by San Antonio-based Clear Channel Communications (later known as iHeartMedia).
 Clear Channel switched the format to conservative talk, mostly featuring its own syndicated programs, and using CBS Radio News for world and national coverage.

 WVOM and the other 16 Clear Channel stations in Maine were sold in August 2008 to Maine-based Blueberry Broadcasting which is headed by Louis Vitale and Bruce Biette.

 WVOM-FM's programming was previously heard on WVOM (AM 1450) and FM translator W236DO (95.1) in Rockland, serving Midcoast Maine.
 The license for WVOM AM was surrendered to the FCC and cancelled on July 21, 2022.
-Translator W236DO’s license was surrendered and cancelled on the same day.
+Translator W236DO's license was surrendered and cancelled on the same day.